-- Creating a comprehensive workplace wellbeing strategy--offering a range of services and options over a longer period will yield much more effective participation and greater impact on your employees health compared to one-off challenges, such as an annual pedometer challenge or 5k race.
+- Creating a comprehensive workplace wellbeing strategy--offering a will yield much more effective participation and greater impact on your employees health compared to one-off challenges, such as an annual pedometer challenge or 5k race.

-- Providing tools and resources to help employees track and change their behaviors--incorporating employee assistance programs are crucial for creating change through establishing new habits or stopping harmful behaviors
+- Providing tools and resources to --incorporating employee assistance programs are crucial for creating change through establishing new habits or stopping harmful behaviors

-- Utilizing health screening surveys to identify health risks and intervention opportunities
+- Utilizing to identify health risks and intervention opportunities

-- Tailoring rewards or financial incentives towards health behavior rather than short-term health outcomes--use payouts to help employees improve behaviors, such as expanding transit subsidies to include bike sharing, or reimbursing gym memberships.
+- rather than short-term health outcomes--use payouts to help employees improve behaviors, such as expanding transit subsidies to include bike sharing, or reimbursing gym memberships.

-- Incorporating health into the company culture and values--companies should seek ways to embed a total health model into every aspect of the business, such as through flexible work schedules, social support, enforcing health-promoting policies, and creating a healthy physical environment in the office through food offerings, staircases, or treadmill desks.
+- and values--companies should seek ways to embed a total health model into every aspect of the business, such as through flexible work schedules, social support, enforcing health-promoting policies, and creating a healthy physical environment in the office through food offerings, staircases, or treadmill desks.